Building a more trusted provider-member relationship through digital tools

 New tools are giving patients and providers access to real-time data that can help further inform medical care and encourage healthier lifestyle changes.
 For example, a continuous glucose monitor (CGM) used with a Fitbit tracker can help those with type 2 diabetes see how food, sleep and movement affect their body in real time without more traditional diabetes management tactics such as fingersticks or frequent doctor visits.
 Providers with access to the data can track a patient’s daily trends to provide clearer direction based on the patient’s personal preferences.

-“When you have that continuous feedback, you can start to really pinpoint the effects of the timing of meals, walks, the hours that you sleep and all of these micro-decisions that you make throughout the day,” Kurtzweil says.
-“Then, for a solution, you don’t have to change your whole world.
-You can just change a micro-intervention customized to your body and your data — which has a greater opportunity for success.”
+"When you have that continuous feedback, you can start to really pinpoint the effects of the timing of meals, walks, the hours that you sleep and all of these micro-decisions that you make throughout the day," says Craig Kurtzweil, chief data and analytics officer for UnitedHealthcare Employer & Individual.
+"Then, for a solution, you don’t have to change your whole world.
+You can just change a micro-intervention customized to your body and your data — which has a greater opportunity for success."

 Technology can also help providers identify patients who may benefit from other supportive care.
 Primary care physicians often lack the time and resources to evaluate their patients’ mental health during a routine visit.
 Providing patients with an app that can passively collect information on their mood and mental well-being can help providers identify those who may benefit from mental health services.

 "The use of real-time data beyond what is traditionally found in electronic medical records allows for the identification of personal patterns that help providers make individual recommendations, leading to a true concept of integrated personalized care."

 "Having data in the hands of somebody who’s completely trusted by the patient at the moment decisions are being made is critical," Kurtzweil says.
 "It can make the difference in where they go, who they see, what drugs they receive and the outcome of their care."